joagre/ratatoskr/ideas/r.md

 # Directory hierarchy of modules

-A Satie application can composed of multiple modules within a directory hierarchy, the process remains the same.
-For instance, consider an application named `zarah` with the following directory
-hierarchy:

-A module is implemented in a file with a `.sa` suffix and the module name is the basename of the filename.
-A module hiearchy is implemented as a nested hierachy of directories.

-Nothing new here but is all in the details.

-A module hierarchy is a nice way to organize code and in the example below a module uses the `foreach` and ` writeln` functions from the standard libray:
+A directory hierarchy of modules is a nice way to organize code and in the example below a module uses the `foreach` and ` writeln` functions from the standard libray:

 ```
 import std.stdio